 There’s truly no WordPress hosting company like Flywheel — the company comes across as fresh, supportive, and has one of the most affordable WordPress specialist hosting plans in the world.

 As if that wasn’t enough, it’s targeted for agencies that want to use, manage, or host WordPress for other businesses (but then, anyone can grab a tiny plan and get premium WordPress hosting).

 Flywheel’s funnels start with one of the many goodies they give away — free migrations; an entire selection of WordPress and Design related goodies; Flywheel Local — a free local WordPress build tool; a demo scheduling option, and many others.

-Have funnels.
+Have simple sales funnels.
 But don’t Push

 Did you see what’s common with all these examples?
 All companies with successful funnels count on Inbound marketing.
 They have something valuable such as information, tools, free access to use products, etc., and they don’t push their products on your face.

 You take a call only when you are ready to buy — now, that’s a mark of a truly successful sales funnel.

 What do you think?